 When trying to decide on your next driving job you need to consider whether you want to be a Short Haul Driver or a Long Haul Driver.
 The trucker driver lifestyle is very different between them.

 Each comes with its advantages and disadvantages so I am going to go over a few of them.
 Keep in mind that each person is different.
 There will be some people that you couldn’t pay enough to do Long Haul.
-There are others who couldn’t get paid enough to run Short Haul.
+Others couldn’t get paid enough to run Short Haul.

 What is Long Haul Truck Driving?

-Long Haul trucking is typically defined by driving farther than 200-300 kilometres from home or the company terminal.
+Long Haul trucking is typically defined as driving farther than 200-300 miles from home or the company terminal.
 Drivers can be away from home for up to 2 weeks sometimes.

 You will cross borders often and be paid per mile traveled, not by hour.

-Pros and Cons to Long Haul Truck Driving
+Pros and Cons of Long Haul Truck Driving

 One major benefit of being a Long Haul Driver is all the freedom that you have.
 Aside from checking in with dispatch every once in a while, you are on your own.
 You can spend the day listening to music or a podcast while enjoying life on the open road.